tytydraco/yessleep/out/The_Cabmans_Code__Part_3.md

 “Yeah… I’m here.
 I’m just trying to make sense of what you’re saying.”
 I responded, reluctantly.

-"Yeah, this all sounds crazy… we were just playing a game.
+"He's right, this all sounds crazy… we were just playing a game.
 What’s the worst part?"
 Zoey asked, her voice trembling with a mix of fear and disbelief.

 “Well, right after I read that message… I heard a knock at my door.”
 Tray said apprehensively.